rhysqi/True-Awareness/documentation/formula.md

 - Variable can be vanished and appear at the same time
 - Variable can be treat as array and group
 - Variable name can be shrinking like instruction or expanding to full definitions
+- Duplicates variable will be treated as array